Summer lunch programs help alleviate childhood hunger

 SPRINGDALE, Ark.
-(KNWA) — Senator John Boozman (R-Ark.) made a stop in Springdale on Wednesday to look at local efforts to fight food insecurity.
+(KFTA) — Senator John Boozman (R-Ark.) made a stop in Springdale on Wednesday to look at local efforts to fight food insecurity.

 During summer, many kids don’t have access to the free or reduced lunches they receive throughout the school year.